tdyer/ruby_hw_mbta_simplified/README.md

   * Chinatown
   * Tufts Medical Center

 All lines intersect at **Park Street**, but not at any other stops.
-Unlike in real life, the "Haymarket" on the Green Line and the "Haymarket" on the Orange Line are two separate, unconnected stops.
+Unlike in real life, the "Haymarket" on the Green Line and the "Haymarket" on the Orange Line are two separate, unconnected stops. __This is ONLY an approximation on Boston's T System.__

 Given this subway system, write a Ruby program that prompts the user for an "origin" stop and a "destination" stop, and tells them the number of stops they would have to make on that journey.
 For instance, traveling from Central to Copley would be 5 stops.